IggHub/IggHub.github.io/_posts/2017-08-02-sundae-app-review.md

 ### Using Twilio service from React frontend

 The Reminder feature uses Twilio.
 Twilio sits in the backend on Rails.
 The Reminder page itself is created on React frontend.
 How can I connect those two together?
-I addressed the problem on this post HERE.
+I addressed the problem on this post {% if jekyll.environment == 'production' %}<a href="{{site.gh_pages_url}}/2017/07/10/using-twilio-from-react-on-react-on-rails/">HERE</a>{% else %}<a href="{{site.url}}/2017/07/10/using-twilio-from-react-on-react-on-rails/">HERE</a>{% endif %}.

+### Using Sidekiq with Twilio and deploying it on heroku

+The Reminder feature reminds people at certain time relative to the date the user chose.
+In order for Twilio to send the text message at the right time, a worker is needed.
+[Sidekiq](https://github.com/mperham/sidekiq) was the perfect sidekick for the job (and I am not apologizing for the pun >=D).
+Sidekiq itself is fairly easy to setup on development environment.
+Setting up sidekiq on heroku however, can be intimidating.
+This post HERE addresses how to run redis-to-go on heroku to run sidekiq worker.

 ### Structuring and iterating multiple student models in React